This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 Progressive prison strategy

+Using gardening not as a reward but as therapy can also help address mental and emotional issues.
+In the end, we have to ask ourselves what kind of neighbor we’d like to live next to — one who has been ‘punished’ or one that has been rehabilitated?
 That brings me back to the Sulby Horticultural Show.
-Those prison entries aren’t just about racking up the awards, they’re a way to say hey, we’re here and we want to contribute.
+Those prison entries weren’t just about racking up the awards; they were a way of saying, ‘Hey, we’re here, and we want to contribute.’
 I think the Isle of Man Food Bank will agree as well.
-Every piece of prison veg entered into the show this year was donated to help the Island’s needy.
+Every piece of prison veg entered into the show was donated to help the Island’s needy.